CUH Logo

 • Join a gym, or find an exercise buddy to help motivate you.

-• If you find the weather a barrier to exercise, consider indoor activities such as exercise DVDs or home exercises.
+• If you find the weather a barrier to exercise, consider indoor activities such as exercise DVDs, online exercise classes or home exercises.
 Ask your Dietitian for a sheet on home-based activities for more ideas.

 • Set yourself activity goals / targets as these can help ensure you stay motivated.

 • Enjoy it!
-If you enjoy an activity you are much more likely to adhere to it in the long run.
+If you enjoy an activity you are much more likely to stick to it in the long run.

 Orlistat (Xenical)